Dietary Fiber: Benefits, Food Sources, and Gut Health

 The British Nutrition Foundation provides a clear overview of soluble and insoluble fiber and their roles in health.

 Insoluble fiber, on the other hand, does not dissolve in water.
 It adds bulk to stool and helps food move more efficiently through the digestive tract.
-This type of fibre is particularly important for preventing constipation and maintaining bowel health.
+This type of fiber is particularly important for preventing constipation and maintaining bowel health.
 Vegetables, nuts, seeds, and the skins of fruits and potatoes are key sources.

 What is the Gut Microbiome?